• Skip to main content

 What is Philosophy Vs. Improv?

-Mark Linsenmayer (host of The Partially Examined Life Philosophy Podcast) and Bill Arnett (head of the Chicago Improv Studio) each try to teach each other their crafts via conversation, scenes, and what can only be called performance art.
-No taking turns!
+Mark Linsenmayer (host of The Partially Examined Life Philosophy Podcast) and Mary Hynes (Second City instructor) — often along with guests — try to teach each other their crafts via conversation and improv scenes.

 Hear Our Trailer